ARTICLE CATEGORIES

 The Spiritual Problem & Solution

-In this day of atheism and agnosticism, where being true to whatever brings personal joy is someone’s moral compass, spiritual abundance is rarely found among people.
-Too often, people waste away their lives for the pursuit of happiness and chase after pleasures that only satisfy temporarily.
-Sadly, many gloss over the fact that they are spiritual beings and they never tap into their true potential as God’s children.
+In this day of atheism, agnosticism, religious confusion, and “follow your own truth” morality, spiritual abundance is rarely found among people.
+Too often, people spend their lives chasing happiness, pleasure, achievement, and approval, only to discover that none of those things can satisfy the deepest cry of the human soul.
+Sadly, many gloss over the fact that they are spiritual beings and never tap into their true potential as God’s children.

 Thus fulfilling one of the highest callings in your life, experiencing spiritual abundance is found in realizing that you are a spiritual being, made in the image and likeness of God Almighty.
 In His design, it is only through a personal relationship with the Lord Jesus Christ that someone can truly tap into the spiritual abundance that is our destiny and calling in life.
 When we become “born again,” as Jesus refers to it, we are saved from the pit of personal despondency, hopelessness, and eternal separation from our Creator.